 38.3.5.1 Supported coding for IM

 The transmission of IM pilots is used only with LDPC.
+Since some tones are reserved for IM pilots, the number of data bits per symbol NDBPS, coded bits per symbol NCBPS and the number of data subcarriers NSD will be reduced, and the updated values when IM is enabled are defined in 38.5 (Parameters for UHR MCS).

 38.3.5.2 IM Pilot subcarriers